JonathanGrossmanITC/first_steps_04_layouts_and_forms/README.md

 ### Flexbox

-  - Flexbox is a collection of CSS properties makes it easy to align items in a row **or** column
+  - Flexbox is a collection of CSS properties for aligning items in a row **or** column
   - When using Flexbox, you need to turn an HTML element into a [flex container](https://www.w3schools.com/css/css3_flexbox.asp) by setting its `display` property to `flex`
   - By defining an HTML element as `flex`, you activate a collection of [flex properties](https://www.w3schools.com/css/css3_flexbox_container.asp) that control how it aligns the elements inside it
   - An element nested *directly* inside a flex container is a flex child